A while back, while cleaning up some of the stuff I left at my mom’s house years ago, I found an old spreadsheet I created with all of my bills on it.

 It served as a big reminder of how easy lifestyle inflation can creep up on an unsuspecting budget.

-So it looks like back about 10 years ago I had a couple of minor credit card payments, a car payment, rent, various insurance policies, cell phones, medical bill, a loan from my wife’s grandma, and some sort of $50 payment to my mom.
+Back about twelve years ago I had a couple of minor credit card payments, a car payment, rent, various insurance policies, cell phones, medical bill, a loan from my wife’s grandma, and some sort of $50 payment to my mom.
 Adding up all of that it totals $1,277.40 in total bills.

 Ah, those were the days.

-Now, this was back when I didn’t budget fuel or groceries as a monthly expense, at least not that I kept track of in a bills spreadsheet.
-With it being only my wife and me though, we didn’t spend a ton on groceries or fuel.
+This was even before I started budgeting for things like gasoline and groceries every month.
+With it being only my wife and me, we didn’t spend a ton on groceries.
 We used to spend about $100 to $150 a month on groceries, if that, and maybe $200 on fuel.

-Electric wasn’t much to write home about but I estimate it being about $100 during peak months.
-We had electric heating during this time period so no natural gas was needed.
+Electric wasn’t much to write home about but I estimate it was about $100 during peak months.
+We had electric heating during this time period so natural gas wasn’t needed.

 The Past vs. The Present

-As I mentioned, finding this old bills spreadsheet was an awakening to exactly how much our lifestyle has inflated over the past 10 years.
+Finding this old bills spreadsheet was an awakening to exactly how much our lifestyle has inflated over the past twelve years.
 I’ve always known we spend more now on a monthly basis than we did back then, but this is giving me the nitty-gritty details.

 So what do our bills look like now?